 Microfinance is different from how it is usually presented.
 We feel that much discussion of microfinance - particularly microlending - is clouded by commonly held, appealing myths that have little or no basis in reality.
 Our 2009 blog post, 6 myths about microfinance charity that donors can do without, discusses and debunks myths including "microfinance has been shown to reduce poverty," "microfinance has been shown to work best when targeting women," and "microfinance donations get lent out again and again, and thus leveraged far more than other donations."

 One point we feel most donors are particularly misled on is the question of how people use, and benefit from, micro-loans.
 Microlending is often presented as a way to help people escape poverty by giving them the capital to start or expand small businesses.
 However, the reality appears more complex: it appears that loans are often used for food, visits to the doctor, and other consumption.
-This isn't a bad thing - the poorest people in the world face considerable financial uncertainty, and loans may empower them to manage their own lives.
+This isn't a bad thing - the poorest people in the world face considerable financial uncertainty, and loans may empower them to manage their own lives.1

 What are the challenges of finding a great microfinance charity?

-Most microlending institutions do report data on their interest rates and repayment rates, and one take on microfinance is that when clients are taking out loans at relatively high interest rates and paying them back, this itself is evidence that the clients are being empowered (see our discussion with David Roodman of the Center for Global Development).
+Most microlending institutions do report data on their interest rates and repayment rates, and one take on microfinance is that when clients are taking out loans at relatively high interest rates and paying them back, this itself is evidence that the clients are being empowered (see our discussion with David Roodman).
 However, in examining microlending organizations, we have generally seen high dropout rates (i.e., many clients seem to pay back their loans but drop out of the program), and have seen some reasons to be concerned that loans can do harm as well as good to the borrowers.
 (See our discussion on our blog.)

-- There is an argument for focusing on financial performance over social impact, in the hopes of creating self-sustaining microfinance institutions and reaching as many people as possible.
+• There is an argument for focusing on financial performance over social impact, in the hopes of creating self-sustaining microfinance institutions and reaching as many people as possible.
 However, we have concerns about mixing donations with for-profit enterprises, with the possible result that donations end up padding profits (concept; example).
-We have found that organizations hoping to use donations to start for-profit microfinance institutions are (perhaps for good reasons) rarely willing to share substantive information about their track record.
+We found that organizations hoping to use donations to start for-profit microfinance institutions are (perhaps for good reasons) rarely willing to share substantive information about their track record.

 Another obstacle to finding great microfinance charities is the fact that telling oversimplified stories, and using oversimplified numbers, seems so widespread in the sector.
 See our posts on the potential difficulty of understanding a microfinance institution's true interest rates and repayment rates.

-- Small Enterprise Foundation (SEF), a microfinance institution operating primarily in the Limpopo province of South Africa.
-SEF shows a strong focus on collecting the information necessary to assess its social impact, including (a) data on how many clients are dropping out of the program (and why), and (b) data on whether SEF is succeeding in its attempt to target people with very low incomes.
-Nevertheless, we have concerns about SEF's social impact, particularly regarding its substantial dropout rates.
+In a research process conducted from 2009-2011, we identified microfinance organizations to contact, completed in-depth reviews of promising organizations and identified the Small Enterprise Foundation (SEF) as a standout organization.
+SEF is a microfinance institution operating primarily in the Limpopo province of South Africa.
+SEF demonstrated a strong focus on collecting the information necessary to assess its social impact, including (a) data on how many clients are dropping out of the program (and why), and (b) data on whether SEF is succeeding in its attempt to target people with very low incomes.
+We also had a positive impression of SEF when we visited its operations in South Africa (see our site visit notes).